As an Amazon Associate I earn from qualifying purchases.

 Remember to subscribe to my free newsletter to receive all my latest recipes in your inbox.
 Click here to sign up!

 - 2 large leeks, white parts chopped

 - 4 cup chicken broth, no sugar added

 - 4 cups water

-- 1 teaspoon garlic powder
+- 1 tsp. garlic powder

-- 1 tablespoon marjoram
+- 1 tbsp. marjoram